Procedures for Employees with Disabilities to Request Workplace Accommodations

 - the condition and its duration;

-- the accommodation the employee and/or the employee’s doctor/medical professional believe will enable the employee to perform the essential functions of the position.
+- the accommodation the employee and/or the employee’s doctor/medical professional believe will enable the employee to perform the essential functions of the job.
 The employee should provide his/her doctor/medical professional with the definition of a disability as defined by the American’s with Disabilities Act Amendment Act of 2008, and a job description identifying the essential functions of the job.
 This information may be obtained from the employee’s supervisor or Human Resources.

 Step 2.
 Engage in an interactive dialogue: The employee should engage in an interactive dialogue with the supervisor and/or Human Resources professional about the specific impact of the condition on job performance and to determine a reasonable accommodation.
 The dialogue may not be necessary where the existence of the disability and the need for the accommodation is obvious, and the supervisor and employee agree upon the most effective reasonable accommodation.